saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 The following Python will pass 2 functions to the Jinja template.

-First, 2 functions are defined: 'hello_world' and 'multiply'.
+First we define 2 functions: 'hello_world' and 'multiply'.
 These functions are placed in a dictionary.

 After this, the <b>render</b> function is created.
 Inside this function, we use <b>jinja_template.globals.update(func_dict)</b> to pass the previously created <b>func_dict</b> and expose it during the Jinja rendering phase.

+The function ends up rendering the template and returning the resulting string:

 <pre style="font-size:12px">